The Adoptee Journey

 Here’s where it starts.
 And it is often compounded by further action.

 In Nancy Friday’s My Mother, Myself she refers to an anecdote where her mother consistently and repeatedly removed her [Nancy’s] hand from exploring her genitals.
-My upbringing was similar and was accompanied by my mother’s stock phrase — ‘don’t touch, it’s dirty’.
+My upbringing was similar and was accompanied by my mother's stock screm — ‘don’t touch, it’s dirty’.
+She pronounced it DUTTY!
+DUTTY!
 Whilst no doubt she was referring to the poo caked in my nappy covered crevices, I absorbed the subconscious notion that my genitals were dirty and not to be touched.
 It’s something I carried with me well into my adult life.
 By extension, dirt itself is considered bad, and was especially so in my family because ‘cleanliness is next to godliness’.
 Yes, religious sanctaminity was in there too.

 It wasn't until I had my own children that I realised the extent of my difficulties with dirt.
 As a paranoid new mother, I was scared silly about the harm dirt would do my children.
 Chemicals were expunged from our house, I steam-cleaned and sterilised the shit out of everything.